Use the quicklinks below to jump to the desired section regarding transport in and around Kratie.

 Banlung: minibus departs 06:30, costs $8 and takes three to four hours.

-Most guesthouses can arrange both bicycle ($1 per day) and motorcycle ($6 - $7 per day).
-The road surfaces are quite good in the intermediate surrounds and if you do hire a motorbike, it should come with a helmet.
+Most guesthouses can arrange both bicycle ($1-$2 per day) and motorcycle ($6 - $7 per day).
+The road surfaces are quite good in the immediate surrounding areas and if you do hire a motorbike, it should come with a helmet.